While there are usually no complications, providing Xanax to a pet dog is a bit risky. We cannot recommend Alprazolam for canine anxiety or insomnia.

 There are much safer options such as canine-formulated chewable calming tablets.

-This Benzodiazepine drug isn’t appropriate for dogs.
-Admittedly, a small Xanax dose probably isn’t as dangerous as Aspirin or Tylenol or Ibuprofen.
-If you must use prescription Xanax on your dog, do so only if you’re 100% certain of a safe dose.
+This Benzodiazepine drug certainly isn’t the safest option.
+Admittedly, a small Xanax dose is unlikely to be as dangerous as Aspirin or Tylenol or Ibuprofen.
+That said, if you must use prescription Xanax on your dog, do so only if you’re 100% certain of the dose.
 But again, not a good idea!

-Xanax is a powerful drug and not recommended for dogs.
-There are alternatives so keep reading!
+Xanax is a powerful drug and not really recommended for dogs.
+Why not look into alternatives!

 Xanax Dosing for Dogs